vicjohnson1213/vicjohnson1213.github.io/_posts/2017-12-07-customizing-your-bash-terminal.md

 ---
-layout: post
+layout: page
-title: Customizing Your Bash Prompt
+displayTitle: Customizing Your Bash Prompt
 description: A quick explanation of how you can customize the prompt that's shown in your bash terminal.
 ---